 Nicomide: A vitamin supplement with an anti-inflammatory agent made to support healthy skin

-Azelaic Acid: Antibacterial and is often used to treat Rosacea
+Azelaic Acid: Kills bacteria and is often used to treat Rosacea

 Retinoids (Tretinoin, Adapalene, Tazarotene and others): Stimulates collagen while increasing cell turnover.
 The chemical exfoliation lifts off keratinizing cells allowing the skin to breathe.